How to support a community online during covid-19

 Associations exist only in the mind

-Professional, trade, and public interest associations are significant businesses.
-In the United States alone, associations employ more than 1.6 million people, and generate an annual payroll of ~$50 billion.
+associations exist only in the mind: A 1979 Visa credit card advertisementProfessional, trade, and public interest associations are significant businesses.
+In the United States alone, associations employ more than 1.6 million people and generate an annual payroll of ~$50 billion.
+Yet, ultimately, associations exist only in the mind.

 Fifty years ago, every business wanting to offer credit to its customers needed its own independent system.
 Individual banks were trying to encourage merchants and customers to adopt newfangled things called “credit cards”, but they failed to solve the chicken-and-egg problem that consumers did not want to use a card that few merchants would accept and merchants did not want to accept a card that few consumers used.

 Then in 1966, a man named Dee Hock had the vision, determination, resources, and a little luck to break this logjam.
-Dee described his journey in a fascinating book he wrote after his retirement in 1984, intriguingly titled: Birth of The Chaordic Age.
-Dee was the first CEO of what became the mammoth multinational financial services corporation VISA, a company with a current market capitalization of over $200B.
+Dee described his journey in a fascinating book he wrote after his retirement in 1984, intriguingly titled: Birth of The Chaordic AgeDee was the first CEO of what became the mammoth multinational financial services corporation VISA, a company with a current market capitalization of over $200B.

 What has this to do with associations?
-Well, VISA has never issued cards, extended credit or set rates and fees for consumers.
+Well, VISA has never issued cards, extended credit, or set rates and fees for consumers.
 The company is, in structure if not in capitalist terms, an association of tens of thousands of member banks.
-They offer VISA-branded credit, debit, prepaid and cash-access programs to their hundreds of millions of customers.
+They offer VISA-branded credit, debit, prepaid, and cash-access programs to their hundreds of millions of customers.
 While competing with each other for customers, these banks agree to honor each other’s trillions of dollars in transactions annually across borders and currencies.

 A set of agreements

 VISA is an atypical kind of for-profit organization.
-But its core purpose is essentially identical to that of trade and professional associations.
+However, its core purpose is essentially identical to that of trade and professional associations.
 Associations are society’s instantiations of communities of practice, groups of people who share a common interest, profession, or passion and agree to actively engage around what they have in common.
 That leads us to Dee Hock’s (and my) view of organizations like VISA and associations:

 “…organizations exist only in the mind; they are no more than the conceptual embodiments of the ancient idea of community.”